wellrestedphp/wellrested/docs/source/dependency-injection.rst

 Callables
 ^^^^^^^^^

 Another approach is to use callables that return ``MiddlewareInterface`` instances when you assign middleware.
-This approach provides an oppurtunity to pass the container into the middleware's constructor.
+This approach provides an opportunity to pass the container into the middleware's constructor.

 .. code-block:: php